 - The most popular carbon offensive blade

-It looks like Butterfly are phasing out the Timo Boll Spirit and instead encourage customers towards the Timo Boll ALC instead.
+It looks like Butterfly are phasing out the Timo Boll Spirit and instead encouraging customers towards the Timo Boll ALC instead.
 The Timo Boll ALC is basically the updated version of the Timo Boll Spirit.
-Timo switched from using the Spirit to the ALC when it was released.
+Timo switched from using the Spirit to the ALC himself when it was released.

 The reason this blade is so popular with attacking players is that it’s a 5+2 carbon blade that offers a good amount of speed but also isn’t crazy fast or difficult to control.

-Sam Priestley (the guinea pig in The Expert in a Year Challenge) played with the Timo Boll Spirit blade for the last six months of his challenge and I know that a lot of the English national team have used both the Spirit and ALC in the past too – including Paul Drinkhall and Liam Pitchford.
+Sam Priestley (the guinea pig in The Expert in a Year Challenge) played with the Timo Boll Spirit blade for the last six months of his challenge and lots of the English national team have used both the Spirit and ALC in the past too.

 This is a great blade for advanced/elite-level players.
-But if you’re a beginner/intermediate player, perhaps start with something a bit slower and then you can progress to something like a Timo Boll ALC after a couple of years.
+But if you’re a beginner/intermediate player, perhaps start with something a bit slower and then you can progress to something like a Timo Boll ALC after a few of years of training.

 - The world’s most expensive table tennis blade

-If money is no object, the Zhang Jike Super ZLC is the blade for you!
+If money is no object, the Zhang Jike Super ZLC is certainly the blade for you!

 Coming in at just under $400, this is the world’s most expensive table tennis blade.
 But, if you believe the reviews, it’s probably the best table tennis blade in the world as well!